camille-readbean/tp/docs/UserGuide.md

 1. `edit` This is the command for editing a client.
 2. `7` refers to the index of the client we are editing.
 3. `--name=Theo` specifies the name parameter as Theo.
 This sets the client's new name.
-4. `--tags=WalkingImpediment` removes all existing tags and Theo now only have this tag.
+4. `--tags=WalkingImpediment` removes all existing tags and Theo now only has this tag.

 ![](images/new-user-tutorial/editCommand.png)